 Principaux dossiers

-- Represented a group of ad hoc lenders in connection with a Chapter 11 restructuring of the target company, a leading provider of oncology services with more than 120,000 patients in the United States.
+- Represented a group of ad hoc lenders in connection with a Chapter 11 restructuring of the target company, a provider of oncology services, which was subject to the terms of an National Security Agency (NSA) with CFIUS based an earlier transaction involving a Chinese investor, which required substantive outreach and reporting to CFIUS prior to the completion of the restructuring.

-- Advised a newly launched Abu Dhabi-based alternative investment firm with over $105 billion in assets under management on CFIUS considerations.
+- Advised a newly launched Abu Dhabi-based alternative investment firm with over $105 billion in assets under management, on the CFIUS considerations associated with its September 2023 launch as well as the CFIUS implications arising from its multiple subsequent general partner stakes transactions and limited partner investments.

 Baker McKenzie